aprilissy/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 c.
 What is the lexical scope of `newRoll`?

 newRoll has access to newRoll, personalDice, and global/window.
-You can pass things in, but not up.
+You can pass things into newRoll, but not up to personalDice or the global scope from newRoll.

 ### Task 3 - Stretch Goals